ICGC-TCGA-PanCancer/s3-transfer-operations/README.md

 * bulk generation script that queries the ES index on pancancer.info, metadata service (to get object IDs) and a project whitelist from the orchestrator (Junjun for the bulk script, Christina for project whitelist.
 Should start with Santa Cruz items).
    * generates JSON files in bulk and check into this GitHub repo under `backlog-jobs`
-   * orchestrator examines the backlog JSON in `backlog-jobs`, moves high priority jobs to `todo-jobs`
+   * orchestrator examines the backlog JSON in `backlog-jobs`, moves high priority jobs to `queued-jobs`
-* the Launcher VM periodically runs a script that checks out this git repo, loops over jobs in `todo-jobs`, and enqueues them into the workflow order queue system, any previously queued, running, finished, or failed are ignored
+* the Launcher VM periodically runs a script that checks out this git repo, loops over jobs in `queued-jobs`, and enqueues them into the workflow order queue system, any previously queued, running, finished, or failed are ignored
     * JSON files should be sorted ascendingly, files listed first are to be scheduled first
 * queued work on the Launcher eventually triggers the workflow to run on a Worker node, the workflow interacts with git
     * running workflow moves the JSON to `downloading-jobs`